Help! Dog Suddenly Waking Up In The Middle Of The Night To Poop

 If you take your dog out regularly during the day, it’s possible it only has accidents at night since it’s been a while since it’s been out.

-So, even if your dog is only having accidents at night, it’s still best to have a veterinarian examine your dog to determine the source of the issue.
+So, even if your dog is only having accidents at night, it’s still best to have a veterinarian examine your dog to determine the source of the issue before concluding it is due to a behavioural problem.

 sick brown poodle